What do accreta patients need to know?

 Unfortunately, there is not yet a reliable blood test for placenta accreta.
 Elevated maternal serum alpha fetoprotein (AFP) and low pregnancy associated plasma protein A (PAPP-A) can be associated with increased risk of accreta, however they are poor predictors.
 National Accreta Foundation is very interested in continuing to follow research on biomarkers with the possibility of accurately diagnosing accreta early in pregnancy.

 Ultrasound is the primary diagnostic tool for accreta, with most cases identified in the second and third trimesters, although it’s important to know that ultrasound is not perfect.
 Women with higher risk of accreta – for example, two or more cesarean sections with placenta previa – still have considerable risk for accreta even without ultrasound evidence.
-It is important for care teams to be prepared that they may encounter accreta at delivery, regardless of ultrasound findings.
+It is important for both care teams and patients to be prepared that they may encounter accreta at delivery, regardless of ultrasound findings.
 It is unclear whether MRI adds additional diagnostic value beyond ultrasound, one study found that “MRI confirmed an incorrect diagnosis or incorrectly changed a diagnosis based on ultrasonography in 38% of cases.”
 In some situations (poor visibility due to scar tissue or obesity, posterior placenta, etc) MRI can be helpful.
+Diagnosis of accreta is a critical first step in obtaining proper level care.
+One study at an accreta center of excellence found that outcomes in expected cases of accreta were better than in cases where accreta was unexpected, even when the diagnosed cases had more severe placental invasion.

 When is delivery recommended?